guniv/CoolerControl-Docker/setup.md

 ### Could not connect to DBUS

 The "Could not connect to DBUS" error is normal when running in a Docker container.
 This feature is normally used by CoolerControl to check whether the system is sleeping, which will not happen with a Docker container.
 This error can be safely ignored.

+### Slow HWMon Device detected

+The "Slow HWMon Device detected" error may be detected when Unraid spins disks down depending on your settings.
+This error can usually be safely ignored but may require your attention in some scenarios.